oscp/openshift-monitoring/README.md

 cd /opt/ose-mon
 mkdir static

-# Todo: Copy the UI here
+# The UI is included in the download above
 ```

 ### Worker nodes